 - Letters of Recommendation:

-- A letter of recommendation from the applicant's pre-medical advisory committee-preferred.
-If you do not have a pre-med advisor or committee applicants will have the opportunity to explain on our secondary forms why a committee letter was not provided.
+- A letter of recommendation from the applicant's pre-medical advisory committee is preferred.
+Applicants who do not have a pre-med advisor or committee will have the opportunity to explain on our secondary forms why a committee letter was not provided.

-- Two (2) letters from pre-requisite science instructors-accepted in the event the applicant is unable to provide a commitee letter.
-We may consider letters from academic mentors or advisors preferably in the physical or biomedical sciences.
+- Two letters from prerequisite science instructors may be accepted in the event the applicant is unable to provide a committee letter.
+We may consider letters from academic mentors or advisors, preferably in the physical or biomedical sciences.

 - Letters from commercial advisors are discouraged and are not a substitute for this requirement.

-Applicants should send all letters of recommendation directly to the AMCAS Letter Service who will forward the letters to our office electronically.
+- Applicants should send all letters of recommendation directly to the AMCAS Letter Service, which will forward the letters to the Admissions Office electronically.
 AMCAS will accept letters from users of VirtualEvals, Interfolio, and via the US Postal System.
 If you have a question about whether or not your advising office uses VirtualEvals, please contact your undergraduate advising office.

-When we have received all letters from all letter writers listed on the AMCAS application we will mark the on-line checklist as complete.
-Please allow at least 1 week processing time.
+- When we have received all letters from all letter writers listed on the AMCAS application we will mark the letters portion of the online checklist as complete.
+Please allow at least 2 weeks processing time.

 - Applications will not be considered complete until scores from the last expected MCAT date on the AMCAS application are received.
-UMMS will accept scores up to three years prior to the time of application.
-We will accept and consider MCAT scores from 1/1/13 to the end of September, 2016 for 2017 matriculation.
+UMMS will accept scores for tests taken up to three years prior to the time of application.
+We will accept and consider MCAT scores from Jan.
+1, 2014 to Sept.
+9, 2017 for 2018 matriculation.

 - Supplemental Form (includes a series of short essays)

-- Residency Validation form-Please review our Massachusetts Residency Classification Policy to determine if you qualify for in-state tuition and fees.
-Applicants who wish to be considered for in-state tuion and fees must complete the Residency Validation Form.
-All applicants must also be US citizens, permanent residents or have approved DACA (Deferred Action for Childhood Arrivals) status.
+- Residency Validation form: Please review the Massachusetts Residency Classification to determine if you qualify for in-state tuition and fees.
+Applicants who wish to be considered for in-state tuition and fees must complete the Residency Validation Form.
+All applicants must be U.S. citizens, permanent residents or have approved DACA (Deferred Action for Childhood Arrivals) status.

 - Technical Standards Acknowledgement